threadi/wp-personio-integration-light/readme.txt

 * Now only compatible with PHP 8.0 or newer
 * And only compatible with WordPress 6.0 or newer
 * Added support for Multisite-installations
-* Added some additional classes in templates for better custom styling-possibilites
+* Added some additional classes in templates for better custom styling-possibilities
+* Added option to choose a content template on listings
+* Added support for additional plugins: Open Graph and Twitter Tags, SEOFramework, SEOPress
+* Advanced Widgets for Positions with missing options
 * Optimized all templates for better handling and optimized output
+* Optimized check for existing part-templates
 * Compatible with WordPress Coding Standards 3.0 (WCS3.0)
 * New WCS3.0 compatible WP CLI commands (old ones does not exist anymore)
+* New WP- and react-driven dialogs for each interaction with the plugin
 * New check for configured Personio-URL in Site Health
 * Removed 5 minutes cronjob as it is discouraged by WordPress (TODO Migrate)
 * Fixed usage of classic widgets